LegionnaireLiam123/cf-25/README.md

 2. have a sister
 3. have a fish

-# emma
-1. been to the south island
-2. have a sister
-3. have a brother

 # ben
 1. i think liam is awesome
 2. deacon is stinky sometimes
 3. were week 5 into class and i dont know how to code anything besides a fucking circle

+# LIAM
+1. im 30 years young
+2. im 22 years young
+3. i was born in 2002